AbdelrhmanHosnyAboElmag/MovieNightHelper/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.
-4. Create a user profile, explore movie recommendations, and start planning your movie night!

 ## Contributions